Not all hotels are created equal. And, neither are customers.

 Differentiate yourself from the beginning.
 Go back to your hotel’s SWOT Analysis and list of your hotel comp set.
 What can you offer groups better than any other property?
 What do you have that they don’t?
 It’s imperative you take the time to thoroughly think this through so you can prove to the planner that you are different.

-Whatever makes you different, lead with that in every proposal and any marketing campaigns aimed for the meetings market.
+Whatever makes you different, lead with that in every proposal and any marketing campaigns aimed at the meetings market.
 Be sure it’s demonstrable.
 Help the meeting planner pick you out from a crowd.

 Find Out What The Customer REALLY Wants